canvasxyz/teekit/README.md

 The tunnel performs a key exchange and attestation check before allowing any traffic.
-After the handshake, all payloads are CBOR encoded and encrypted with the XSalsa20‑Poly1305 stream cipher (libsodium `crypto_secretbox`).
+After the handshake, all payloads are CBOR encoded and encrypted with the XSalsa20‑Poly1305 stream cipher.

 1. Client opens a control WebSocket to the server at `ws(s)://<host>:<port>/__ra__`.